-For information about testing devices, see Testing a Disk Encryption Policy.
+For information about testing devices, see Chapter 8, "Testing a Disk Encryption Policy," on page 41.

-Control the Policy Assignments
+6.5 Control the Policy Assignments

 A Disk Encryption policy can be assigned to devices or to device folders.
 A device inherits any Disk Encryption policies assigned to the folders in which the device resides.
 It then applies the policy that is closest to it.
 For example, if a policy is assigned to a device and another policy is assigned to the device's parent folder, the device applies the policy assigned to it and ignores the folder-assigned policy.
-For more information, see Effective Policy.
+For more information, see Chapter 4, "Effective Policy," on page 17.